FongX777/bdd-example/doc/adr/0002-force-style-check-in-precommit.md

 I decided to install `pre-commit` to make sure code in every commit is formatted correctly.

-Tools I've installed in `.pre-commit-config.yaml`:
+Steps:

+1. `pip install pre-commit`
+2. `touch .pre-commit-config.yaml`
+3. Add tools to `.pre-commit-config.yaml`
-- `pre-commit-hooks` fix some editor's style
+    1. `pre-commit-hooks` fix some editor's style
-- `mirrors-isort` sorts imports
+    2. `mirrors-isort` sorts imports
-- `autoflake` removes unused imports and unused variables from Python code.
+    3. `autoflake` removes unused imports and unused variables from Python code.
-- `flake8` checks Python code for style errors.
+    4. `flake8` checks Python code for style errors.
-- `mirrors-yapf` re-formats code according to PEP8.
+    5. `mirrors-yapf` re-formats code according to PEP8.

 **NOTE1**: the order of the tools is important, because they might be conflict.